top of page

 The purpose of strategy is not to create paperwork.
 But to create direction.

-Activity gets added over time.
+With many businesses, activity gets added over time.

 A social post here.